Burnsedia/burnsedia.github.io/src/content/blog/the-art-of-building-in-public.md

 5. Cross-link everything back to [baileyburnsed.dev](https://baileyburnsed.dev)

 That consistency compounds.
-Each post builds credibility.
+Each post adds credibility.
-Each repo builds visibility.
+Each repo adds proof.
-Each article builds authority.
+Each article adds authority.
 ## Lessons Learned
 - You don’t need viral reach — you need **visible progress**.
 - People follow **momentum**, not perfection.
 - Building in public forces you to stay accountable.
 - Transparency turns your workflow into your marketing.

+## Senior Dev Takeaway

+Building in public is not a content tactic.
+It is an operating model.
+You expose work, compress feedback loops, and shorten the trust cycle.

+If that sounds uncomfortable, good.
+Most high-leverage habits are uncomfortable before they become compounding assets.
 ## Work With Me
 If you’re ready to build in public and turn your dev process into your personal brand — I can help you set it up.